Pixel art animation tutorial showing walk cycle frames

 Your tools

-Aseprite ($20) is the gold standard.
-Onion skinning, timeline, frame management, export to sprite sheet — it's built for this exact workflow.
-Worth every penny if you're serious.
+Aseprite ($20) is the gold standard for manual animation.
+Onion skinning, timeline, frame management, export to sprite sheet — built for this exact workflow.
+Worth every penny if you're serious about pixel art as a craft.

-Piskel (free, browser-based) works fine for simple animations.
-It's limited, but for 2-4 frame loops you won't notice.
-Good starting point.
+Piskel (free, browser-based) works fine for simple manual animations.
+Limited, but for 2-4 frame loops you won't notice.
+Good free starting point.

 LibreSprite (free, open source) is a fork of an older Aseprite version.
 Clunky but functional.